Apple TV Plus is a streaming TV monster Netflix needn't fear

 (Note: Carpool Karaoke originally emerged out of the The Late Late Show on CBS, the parent company of CNET.)

-While Apple will have you believe it's breaking new ground, the truth is it's just one of a myriad players going after cord cutters.
+While Apple will have you believe it's breaking new ground, the truth is it's just one of myriad players going after cord-cutters.
 There are a host of services including HBO, Hulu and YouTube all going after subscription dollars, while another highly anticipated option from Disney, which will tie together kids programming, Star Wars and Marvel content, will launch this year.

-Apple's option to bundle different subscriptions like HBO and Starz through its Apple TV Channel app, meanwhile, looks a lot like the Amazon Channel program offered to Prime subscribers.
+Apple's option to bundle different subscriptions like HBO and Starz through its Apple TV Channel app, meanwhile, looks a lot like the Amazon Prime Video Channels program offered to Prime subscribers.

 It's tough to discount Apple entirely.
 After all, Apple Music came out of nowhere to capture the No. 2 spot behind Spotify.
 The company is hoping history repeats itself with video.
 But without a price yet (the service launches in the fall in more than 100 countries), it's still unclear what the demand will be.